 As a result, the construction industry came to a halt.
 Furthermore, local authorities began to build fewer social housing units.

 During this period, there was no appetite to build more houses.

 If you look back at the election promises for 2011, you will see that the focus was on economic recovery and reversing austerity policies.

 When it came to housing promises, parties focused on helping distressed homeowners and dealing with ghost estates.

 At the time, young Irish people were emigrating to Australia in their droves.

-In 2012, a report by Deutsche Bank made the claim that it would take Ireland 43 years to fill all of its empty houses.
+In 2012, a report by Deutsche Bank claimed that it would take Ireland 43 years to fill all of its empty houses.
 The report stated that there were 289,451 empty homes in Ireland—60,000 of which were holiday homes.

 It wasn’t until the general election in 2016 that parties began to make promises about building more social housing.
 For example, Fine Gael promised to build 110,000 social houses, whereas Sinn Fein promised to build 100,000 homes.

-However, by that time, the economy was bouncing back in a big way and the demand for housing was growing.
+However, by that time, the economy was bouncing back in a big way and the demand for housing was growing rapidly.
 Furthermore, our ghost estates were beginning to quickly disappear.